what is nad

 Sirtuins are a family of NAD+-dependent deacetylase enzymes — they require NAD+ as a substrate to function.
 Seven sirtuins have been identified in humans (SIRT1 through SIRT7), each with distinct cellular locations and biological functions.

-Sirtuins have been extensively studied in longevity biology research.
-They regulate a wide range of cellular processes including gene expression, DNA repair, metabolic regulation and stress responses.
-Because sirtuin activity is directly dependent on NAD+ availability, the decline in NAD+ levels with age is considered directly relevant to sirtuin function.
+Sirtuins regulate gene expression, DNA repair, metabolic regulation and stress responses.
+See also: Pillar 2: Sirtuins & Gene Regulation → Because sirtuin activity is directly dependent on NAD+ availability, the decline in NAD+ levels with age is considered directly relevant to sirtuin function in published research.

-This relationship is also why certain polyphenols — particularly resveratrol and pterostilbene — are studied alongside NAD+ precursors in longevity research contexts.
-These compounds have been investigated as sirtuin activators, making the combination of an NAD+ precursor with a sirtuin-pathway polyphenol a logical area of research interest.
+This relationship is also why certain polyphenols — particularly trans-resveratrol and pterostilbene — are studied alongside NAD+ precursors in longevity research.
+These compounds have been investigated as sirtuin-pathway activators, making the combination of an NAD+ precursor with a sirtuin-pathway polyphenol a logical area of research interest.

 SIRT1